ABOUT THE BLACK AUTHORS FESTIVAL

 This event offers a dynamic opportunity to engage with the literary world and celebrate Black excellence in all its forms.

-The Black Authors Festival serves a multi-purposed mission:
+The Black Authors Festival is more than an event, it’s a movement with a multi-purposed mission:

-To encourage Black people of all ages to embrace reading, writing, and comprehension, with a focus on telling our authentic stories and leaving behind a legacy.
+To encourage Black people of all ages to embrace reading, writing, and comprehension—empowering us to tell our authentic stories, control our narratives, and leave a lasting legacy.

-To forever ban book banning and protect our right to access literature in all its forms.
+To stand firmly against book banning, fighting to ensure that our communities have the right to read, write, and access literature in all its forms.